Slots

 Concrete Example from the Codebase¶

-, it defines __slots__ = ("name", "handoffs", "tools", "output_type")
+Looking at AgentSpanData, it defines __slots__ = ("name", "handoffs", "tools", "output_type").
+This means:

-is created - Memory is pre-allocated for exactly these 4 slots
+- Memory is pre-allocated for exactly these 4 slots

-- it will raise anAttributeError
+- You cannot do instance.some_random_attribute = value- it will raise anAttributeError

 Memory Impact¶

-, each instance uses significantly less memory because it avoids the overhead of a dictionary.
+For classes like FunctionSpanData with __slots__ = ("name", "input", "output", "mcp_data"), each instance uses significantly less memory because it avoids the overhead of a dictionary.
 In a tracing system that might create thousands of span objects, this memory savings adds up quickly.

 Notes¶